Spanning Tree Autoregressive Visual Generation: Method

 \section{Method}

-In this section, we describe our approach, \textbf{\methodfull{} (\method{})} modeling, which generates visual tokens in an autoregressive fashion following the traversal order of the spanning tree to impose structurally randomized sequence orders for preserving sampling performance, yet flexible choice of sampling order, as shown in \Cref{fig:orverview}.
+In this section, we describe our approach, \textbf{\methodfull{} (\method{})} modeling, an autoregressive visual modeling based on the traversal order of the uniform spanning tree to impose structurally randomized sequence orders preserving both of image generation performance and flexibility in choice of sequence orders to accommodate image editing, as described in \Cref{fig:overview}.